How it started

 So, I will have to dig up and down on the internet for products review which I can relate to as a Malaysian.

-Hence, the idea of starting a similar “for Malaysian by Malaysian” review website emerge because I enjoy spending an insane amount of time and effort to research and hunt for the best home products, reliable kitchen appliances, and the best value electronics you can get in Malaysia.
+Hence, the idea of starting a similar “for Malaysian by Malaysian” review website emerge because I always spend an insane amount of time and effort to research and hunt for the best home products, reliable kitchen appliances, and the best value electronics you can get in Malaysia.

 Why you can trust me